ACME-Project/Ti64PhaseField/mmsp/ReadMe.md

-### Implementation of phase field models on MMSP.
+## Implementation of phase field models on MMSP.

 ### Note: All the files require one or multiple mmsp include files.
 Give attention to the path for such files on the makefile before compiling.
+A sample makefile has been uploaded.

-#### Components added to the model: Explicit nucleation, strain energy of phase transformations, coupling with thermo databases, anisotropic gradient energy coefficient.
+* Components added to the model: Explicit nucleation, strain energy of phase transformations, coupling with thermo databases, anisotropic gradient energy coefficient.

-#### Component of the model under construction: Interfacial dynamics.
+* Component of the model under construction: Interfacial dynamics.